isomerpages/moe-westwoodsec/_explore/Direct School Admission.md

 permalink: /about-us/direct-school-admission/
 description: ""
 ---

-Westwood Secondary School warmly welcomes applications from Primary 6 students through the 2022 Direct School Admission (DSA) Exercise for admission to Secondary One in 2023.
-We welcome Primary 6 students who have passion and talents in one of the following areas:
+Westwood Secondary School warmly welcomes applications from Primary 6 students through the 2022 Direct School Admission (DSA) Exercise for admission to Secondary One in 2023. &nbsp;We welcome Primary 6 students who have passion and talents in&nbsp;one&nbsp;of the following areas:

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}